CloudVeneto/DS389-Script/README.md

 # DS389-Script
-Simple script for DS389
+Simple script for OpenLdap --> 389 Directory Server (DS389) migration

-This simple Python script, allows you to build the new sssd.conf file needed for DS389 in your VM.
+In DS389 the list of users and/or groups to be authorized must be specified in the /etc/sssd.conf file Since the syntax is a bit complex, we provide a simple Python script, which allows to build the sssd.conf file accoding to your needs

-Are needed two files, in your directory, that is:
-- for users "users_ldap"
-- for groups "groups_ldap"
+The script needs:
+- a file (users_ldap) where to specify the list of authorized users an/or
+- a file (groups_ldap) where to specify the list of authorized groups

+Examples of how to fill these 2 files are provided

-when you use the script please you include the path where files are located  as parameter, for example:
+When you use the script, you simply need to specify the directory where these are located, e.g.:

 python python_ds389.py /root

+The script will customize the sssd.conf file accordingly